Jaya Bachchan: Comeback and intermittent work (1998–present)

-After a gap of 17 years, she returned to acting with Govind Nihalani's Hazaar Chaurasi Ki Maa (1998), a film about the Naxalite movement.
-In 2000, she starred in Fiza for which she received the Filmfare Award for Best Supporting Actress.
-She also starred in Karan Johar's ensemble family drama Kabhi Khushi Kabhie Gham...
-(2001) with her husband.
-She then starred in Johar's romantic comedy-drama, Kal Ho Naa Ho (2003), playing Preity Zinta's mother, Jennifer Kapur, both of which also earned her the Filmfare Award for Best Supporting Actress.
+She then starred in Karan Johar's ensemble family drama Kabhi Khushi Kabhie Gham (2001) with her husband and in Nikhil Advani's romantic comedy drama Kal Ho Naa Ho (2003), playing Preity Zinta's mother, Jennifer Kapur, both of which also earned her the Filmfare Award for Best Supporting Actress.
 She starred with her son Abhishek in Laaga Chunari Mein Daag (2007) and Drona (2008).